ICAMS/Kanapy/docs/builds/html/_sources/readme.rst.txt

 -  Collision handling of particles through a two-layer collision detection method employing the Octree spatial data structure and the bounding sphere hierarchy.
--  Flexibility in the choice of the particle packing time step to be sent for voxelization (meshing).
 -  Option to generate spherical particle position- and radius files that can be read by the Voronoi tessellation software `Neper <http://neper.sourceforge.net/>`__.
 -  Option to generate input files for the commercial finite-element software
    `Abaqus <https://www.3ds.com/products-services/simulia/products/abaqus/>`__.
--  High-performance for the critical part of the geometry code using Python-C++ bindings.

 Installation
 ------------